Survivors of Hurricane Ida

 Restoration Team, Baton Rouge

 “My mother was diabetic and wanted socks to keep her feet safe and dry.

 Thank you!" - Joanna L., New Orleans Hurricane Katrina 2005

 of homeless individuals are over the age of 50

-"There are times when it's easier to get food in shelters than it is to get socks when I'm cold.
-Homeless Veteran
+"There are times when it's easier to get food in shelters than it is to get socks.
+Homeless Veteran, New Orleans

 "My coach encourages us to volunteer and help others.